 General Remarks

-The subject property comprises a detached two storey house located within an established residential area of similar properties lying within the town of Dunblane, which is convenient for local shopping, educational and social facilities.
+The subject property comprises a detached two storey house located within an established residential area of similar properties lying on the outskirts of the town of Callander which is convenient for local shopping, educational and social facilities.

-At the time of inspection the general condition of the property appeared consistent with its age and type of construction and was generally found to be in fair order throughout.
+At the time of inspection the general condition of the property appeared consistent with its age and type of construction generally found to fair throughout with no significant defect noted.
+The property is of an age and style where a degree of regular maintenance should be anticipated.

-The property is of an age and style where a degree of regular and ongoing maintenance should be anticipated, with particular focus on the external fabric of the building, however, would also benefit from internal modernisation in areas.
+The external fabric of the building has been generally well maintained externally.
+The property would benefit from internal modernisation in areas.

-The subject property has previously been altered including the dormer extensions at first floor level and it should be confirmed that all necessary permissions were obtained at the time of alteration.
+The property has previously been altered including the small extension to the rear and it should be confirmed that necessary permissions were obtained at the time of alteration.

+We understand the external roof coverings were replaced fully in 2016 and any relevant documentation or guarantees should be made available.

 Essential Repairs

-None noted.
+None.

 Estimated cost of essential repairs -

 Retention recommended?
 Yes X No

 Retention amount -

-Comment on Mortgageability

-The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provider.
+Comment on Mortgageability The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provided and the security for mortgage provided and the security for mortgage purposes subject to the specific lending criteria of any mortgage provided and the security forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provided and the security for mortgage purposes subject to the specific lending criteria of any mortgage provided and the security for mortgage purposes.

 Valuation

-Market value in present condition £ 360,000
+Market value in present condition £ 265,000

 Market value on completion of essential repairs £

 Insurance reinstatement value £ 320,000

 (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)

 Is a reinspection necessary?
 Yes X No